Group actions with commensurated subsets, wallings and cubings

 \item Most equivalences in Proposition \ref{fwint} (i.e., those of the introduction, restated for topological groups) are classical or essentially classical, but the characterizations (\ref{zhilb2}) and (\ref{zx2}) are new (note that Proposition \ref{fwint}(\ref{zx2}) is not as obvious as it may seem at first sight, see Remark \ref{h1}).

-\item A part of Section \ref{s_ab} is a direct proof of Haglund's result on distortion of cyclic subgroup.
+\item A part of Section \ref{s_ab} is a direct proof of Haglund's result on non-distortion of cyclic subgroups.
 The application of Example \ref{sl2z2} is new.
 Proposition \ref{cez} is entirely new as well as its application Example \ref{sl2ti}.
-I am not comfortable to decide whether to call Proposition \ref{polyfw} a new result or an immediate application of Houghton's Theorem \ref{houghtonpo} (for which we also provide an alternative proof); however, had this this observation been made earlier, the question of finding a group with the Haagerup Property with no proper action on a CAT(0) cube complex (or space with walls) would not have been considered as open between the late nineties and Haglund's paper \cite{Hag}.
+I am not comfortable to decide whether to call Proposition \ref{polyfw} a new result or an immediate application of Houghton's Theorem \ref{houghtonpo}; however, had this this observation been made earlier, the question of finding a group with the Haagerup Property with no proper action on a CAT(0) cube complex (or space with walls) would not have been considered as open between the late nineties and Haglund's paper \cite{Hag}.
 Section \ref{s_ab} also emphasizes new properties (uniform non-distortion, $\VD(\Gamma)$) which hopefully could prove relevant in other contexts. \end{itemize}